Current Mortgage Rates by Credit Score | 2025

 In this article (Skip to...)

-Does your credit score affect the interest rate on your mortgage?
-Absolutely.
+Your credit score significantly impacts the interest rate you’ll receive on your mortgage.

 Credit scores are determined by credit bureaus like Equifax and Experian.
-They consider factors like your payment history, the total amount of debt you have, the types of credit you use, and the length of your credit history.
-This comprehensive assessment helps lenders evaluate the risk of lending to you.
+Their comprehensive assessment helps lenders evaluate the risk of lending to you.

 Check your home buying options.
 Start here